GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *William Wulf*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts